 Depression and Low Mood (Primary School)

-Most children feel down some of the time.
-True depression is when such feelings last a long time and get in the way of everyday life.
-It may happen because of circumstances such as bullying, bereavement, or abuse but it can also happen for no obvious reason.
-Realising your child is unhappy is very worrying for parents but there is lots of support available, either face to face, on the internet, telephone or in books.
+Realising your child is unhappy is upsetting for parents but we've summarised some of the best support available both for you and for your child here.
+Of course most children feel down some of the time.
+True depression is when such feelings last a long time and are starting to get in the way of everyday life.
+It may happen because of circumstances (such as bullying, bereavement, or abuse) but it can also happen for no obvious reason.
 Depression is much less common in primary school age children than anxiety, so if you’re worried, definitely discuss your concerns with your GP.
-At this age it would be very unusual to be prescribed any medication and the most common treatment would be support and counselling.
+At this age it would be highly unusual to be prescribed any medication and the most common treatment would be support and counselling.
 Have a look at the resources under Anxiety as well as there is a strong overlap between the two conditions.

-Concerned your child may be depressed?
-This page discusses common signs of depression in children, some tips on talking to children about mood and when to see your GP : Signs of depression
+Signs your child may be depressed This page discusses common signs of depression in children, some tips on talking to children about mood and when to see your GP.

-Childline: this page is written for children and expalins what depression is and what you can do about it.
+- Childline Written for children: explains what depression is and what you can do about it.
 Would be a good page to read together with a parent.

-Guided meditations suitable for all levels and ages..
+- Headspace Guided meditations suitable for all levels and ages..
 Free initially but costs a small amount for the children’s version or the more advanced version.
 Very popular, appealing graphics.
-View it here

-The four positive Penguins take you on an interactive journey to help you understand that feelings arise from your thinking and if you challenge your negative thoughts successfully you may be able to see things in a more realistic and even optimistic way.
+- Positive Penguins: The four positive Penguins take you on an interactive journey to help you understand that feelings arise from your thinking and if you challenge your negative thoughts successfully you may be able to see things in a more realistic and even optimistic way.
 Small cost.
-Click here